eic/eic-smear/README.md

 and plots to see and test the acceptance dependence of smearing.

 ### A canonic example
-A particularly useful example is
+When tests are built, a particularly useful example is
 ```
 ./tests/qaplots
 ```